tombieli/GEOSHeightCorrection/.docs/README.src.md

 ### Wrapping script

-This repository contains script `perform_geos_height_correction.sh` which allows to correct existing images in Geostationary Projection using priori known height of clouds.
+This repository contains script `perform_geos_height_correction.sh` which allows to correct existing images in Geostationary Projection using a priori known height of clouds.
 Script produces raster in which data connected with cloud top are moved to relevant nadir location.

 To run, wrapping script requires above C++ program present in `PATH` and installed GDAL [@gdal] utilities including python scripts.